-a consolidation, merger, exchange of shares, recapitalization, reorganization, business combination or similar event:
+- a consolidation, merger, exchange of shares, recapitalization, reorganization, business combination or similar event: - (1) following which the holders of the Company's common stock immediately preceding such event either:

-- (1) following which the holders of common stock of VIVUS immediately preceding such event either: - (a) no longer hold a majority of the shares of the common stock of VIVUS; or - (b) no longer have the ability to elect a majority of the board of directors of VIVUS; - (2) as a result of which shares of common stock of VIVUS are changed into (or the shares of common stock become entitled to receive) the same or a different number of shares of the same or another class or classes of stock or securities of VIVUS or another entity, collectively referred to as Change in Control Transactions; - a sale or transfer of assets of VIVUS in one transaction or a series of related transactions for a purchase price of more than \$350 million where the consideration to be payable at or within 30 days of closing of such transaction or transactions has a value of more than \$350 million, or a sale, transfer or license of all or substantially all assets or proprietary rights of VIVUS that relate specifically to MUSE or avanafil; or - a purchase, tender or exchange offer made to the holders of outstanding shares of VIVUS' common stock, such that following such purchase, tender or exchange offer a Change in Control Transaction shall have occurred; or - an issuance or series of issuances in a series of related transactions by VIVUS of an aggregate number of shares of common stock in excess of 20% of our outstanding common stock on the date hereof if, immediately prior to such issuance, the market capitalization of VIVUS is less than \$300 million.
+- (a) no longer hold a majority of the shares of the the Company's common stock; or - (b) no longer have the ability to elect a majority of the Board of Directors of the Company; - (2) as a result of which shares of the Company's common stock are changed into (or the shares of common stock become entitled to receive) the same or a different number of shares of the same or another class or classes of stock or securities of the Company or another entity, collectively referred to as Change in Control Transactions; - a sale or transfer of assets of the Company in one transaction or a series of related transactions for a purchase price of more than \$350 million where the consideration to be payable at or within 30 days of closing of such transaction or transactions has a value of more than \$350 million, or a sale, transfer or license of all or substantially all assets or proprietary rights of the Company that relate specifically to MUSE or avanafil; or - a purchase, tender or exchange offer made to the holders of outstanding shares of the Company's common stock, such that following such purchase, tender or exchange offer a Change in Control Transaction shall have occurred; or - an issuance or series of issuances in a series of related transactions by the Company of an aggregate number of shares of common stock in excess of 20% of our outstanding common stock on the date hereof if, immediately prior to such issuance, the market capitalization of the Company is less than \$300 million.

-In connection with the FARA, Deerfield Sub and VIVUS have entered into a Royalty Security Agreement, whereby we have granted Deerfield Sub a security interest in certain collateral related to MUSE and avanafil including: all of our drug applications; all existing and future licenses relating to the development, manufacture, warehousing, distribution, promotion, sale, importing or pricing of MUSE and avanafil; our intellectual property and all of the accounts, inventory and equipment arising out of or relating to Muse and avanafil.
-In connection with the OPA, the Deerfield Affiliates and VIVUS have entered into a security agreement, whereby we have granted the Deerfield Affiliates a security interest in the same Collateral as defined by the Royalty Security Agreement.
+In connection with the FARA, Deerfield Sub and the Company have entered into a Royalty Security Agreement, whereby we have granted Deerfield Sub a security interest in certain collateral related to MUSE and avanafil including: all of our drug applications; all existing and future licenses relating to the development, manufacture, warehousing, distribution, promotion, sale, importing or pricing of MUSE and avanafil; our intellectual property and all of the accounts, inventory and equipment arising out of or relating to Muse and avanafil.
+In connection with the OPA, the Deerfield Affiliates and the Company have entered into a security agreement, whereby we have granted the Deerfield Affiliates a security interest in the same Collateral as defined by the Royalty Security Agreement.
 The security interest granted to the Deerfield Affiliates has priority to that granted to Deerfield Sub by the Royalty Security Agreement.